 > help edit

-MOROS text editor is a very simple editor inspired by Pico, Nano, and Micro.
+MOROS text editor is a very simple editor inspired by Pico.

 Commands: